Vietnam.vn - Nền tảng quảng bá Việt Nam

 Using certain medications will make farts smell worse.

 There are many different types of bacteria in your gut.
 They play different roles in your gut health.
 Some bacteria are gas-producing.
-If one type of bacteria overgrows, it can lead to an imbalance, producing more gas, causing bloating and flatulence.
+If one type of bacteria overgrows more than the other, it can lead to an imbalance, producing more gas, causing bloating and flatulence.

-Farts smell worse if there are more methanogenic bacteria and sulfate-reducing bacteria in the intestines.
+Farts smell worse if there are many methanogenic bacteria and sulfate-reducing bacteria in the intestines.
 Sulfate-reducing bacteria in particular break down sulfur molecules in meat proteins and release foul-smelling gases.

 An imbalance of gut bacteria not only causes frequent farting but is also accompanied by a number of symptoms such as bloating, abdominal pain, weight loss, indigestion, diarrhea, nausea and constipation, according to the non-profit medical center Cleveland Clinic (USA).

-Some medications, when taken, have a side effect of producing very unpleasant-smelling farts.
+Some medications, when taken, have a side effect of making farts that smell very unpleasant.
 Prescription drugs that commonly cause this side effect include the diabetes medication metformin, the antibiotics ciprofloxacin and augmentin, and cholesterol-lowering drugs such as lovastatin and atorvastatin.

 Blood pressure medications like irbesartan, valsartan, losartan, and lisinopril can also cause foul-smelling farts.
 These medications can also cause bloating, constipation, or diarrhea, according to Healthline.